+Cyberbullying

-Cyberbullying The school will ensure they access Childnet's Cyberbullying guidance
+The school will ensure they access Childnet's Cyberbullying guidance.

-- When responding to cyberbullying concerns, the school will: - Act as soon as an incident has been reported or identified. - Ensure all incidences are reported through Class Charts as a safeguarding concern, thus alerting the DSL team.
-The DSL team will then decide the appropriate course of action based on the offence/incident and choose appropriate actions from internal such as conversation with parents and students, red points on class charts or internal sanctions including in most serious cases exclusion, or, criteria has been met to escalate the incident/offence to the Kent Safeguarding Children Multi-Agency Partnership's single point of access for external support, guidance and intervention. - Identify whether the incident has committed an offence based on available guidance, the school's Acceptable use of ICT policy for students, if required Acceptable use of ICT for staff, or the law. - Provide appropriate support for the person who has been cyberbullied and work with the person who has carried out the bullying to ensure that it does not happen again. - Encourage the person being bullied to keep any evidence (screenshots) of the bullying activity to assist any investigation. - Take all available steps where possible to identify the person responsible.
-This may include: - looking at use of the school systems; School systems include Smoothwall protection from inappropriate material which alerts the IT manager and head of school. - identifying and interviewing possible witnesses; - Contacting the service provider and the police, if necessary. - Work with the individuals and online service providers to prevent the incident from spreading and assist in removing offensive or upsetting material from circulation.
-This may include: - Support reports to a service provider to remove content if those involved are unable to be identified or if those involved refuse to or are unable to delete content. - Confiscating and searching pupils' electronic devices, such as mobile phones, in accordance with the law and the school searching and confiscation policy. - Requesting the deletion of locally-held content and content posted online if they contravene school behavioural policies. - Ensure that parents and carers are informed of the incidents and where necessary agree sanctions such as class charts red points up to fixed term exclusions are applied to the person responsible for the cyberbullying; the school will take steps to change the attitude and behaviour of the bully, as well as ensuring access to any additional help that they may need.
+When responding to cyberbullying concerns, the school will:

+- act as soon as an incident has been reported or identified - ensure all incidents are reported through Class Charts and/or My Concern as a safeguarding concern, thus alerting the DSL team.
+The DSL team will then decide the appropriate course of action based on the offence/incident and choose appropriate actions from internal such as conversation with parents and students, red points on class charts or internal sanctions including in most serious cases exclusion, or, criteria has been met to escalate the incident/offence to the Kent Safeguarding Children Multi-Agency Partnership's single point of access for external support, guidance and intervention - identify whether the incident has committed an offence based on available guidance, the School's Acceptable use of ICT policy for students, if required Acceptable use of ICT for staff, or the law - provide appropriate support for the person who has been cyberbullied and work with the person who has carried out the bullying to ensure that it does not happen again - encourage the person being bullied to keep any evidence (screenshots) of the bullying activity to assist any investigation - take all available steps where possible to identify the person responsible.
+This may include: - looking at use of the School systems; School systems include Smoothwall protection from inappropriate material, which alerts the IT manager - identifying and interviewing possible witnesses - $\circ\quad$ contacting the service provider and the police, if necessary

-- o Inform the police if a criminal offence has been committed. - Ensure all personal data is managed within GDPR requirements - Provide information to staff and pupils regarding steps they can take to protect themselves online.
-This may include: - advising those targeted not to retaliate or reply; - providing advice on blocking or removing people from contact lists; - helping those involved to think carefully about what private information they may have in the public domain.
+- work with the individuals and online service providers to prevent the incident from spreading and assist in removing offensive or upsetting material from circulation.
+This may include: - support reports to a service provider to remove content if those involved are unable to be identified or if those involved refuse to or are unable to delete content - confiscating and searching pupils' electronic devices, such as mobile phones, in accordance with the law and the School searching and confiscation policy - requesting the deletion of locally-held content and content posted online if they contravene School behavioural policies - ensure that parents and carers are informed of the incidents and where necessary agree sanctions such as Class Charts red points up to fixed term exclusions are applied to the person responsible for the cyberbullying; the School will take steps to change the attitude and behaviour of the bully, as well as ensuring access to any additional help that they may need (see p.166 Keeping Children Safe in Education 2024 (gov.uk) - inform the police if a criminal offence has been committed - ensure all personal data is managed within GDPR requirements - provide information to staff and pupils regarding steps they can take to protect themselves online.
+This may include: - o advising those targeted not to retaliate or reply - providing advice on blocking or removing people from contact lists - helping those involved to think carefully about what private information they may have in the public domain.